The short version

 Per 20A-7-206, each signature packet has to be turned in no later than 30 days after the date of the first signature, e.g., May 31 for a packet started May 1, or July 1 for a packet started June 1.
 If the 30 days ends on a weekend or holiday then you have until the next business day.

-That same section says that county clerks have 30 days after submission of a packet to validate the signatures in that packet.
+That same section says that county clerks have 21 days after submission of a packet to validate the signatures in that packet.
 (Our experience is that they often do this faster.)
 Then 20A-7-205 says that the signer has 90 days after that to petition to have their name removed.
-(These 30- and 90-day windows change to 21- and 45-day windows for packets received on or after Dec 1.)
-After this 120-day window the signatures will be “locked in”.
-Roughly speaking, then, as an example: signatures submitted by the end of August must be validated by the end of September, and for signatures validated by the end of September the voter has until the end of December to remove their signature.
+After this roughly 120-day window the signatures will be “locked in”.
+Example: signatures submitted by the end of June must be validated by the end of July, and for signatures validated by the end of July the voter has until the end of October to remove their signature.

 If we gather 20,000 signatures in each of April, May, June, July, August, September, and October then we’ll have a total of 140,000 signatures.